NCAR/HPC-Docs/docs/environment-and-software/hpc-software/vscode.md

 ## Conda and Python Environments

-Two modes exist depending on how you interact with your code.

 ### Terminal mode

 Terminal mode ignores the VS Code environment and uses the NCAR system module stack.
 This is identical to the behavior of running within the Mac Terminal over SSH.
 You can perform module loads and activate Conda environments directly from the terminal.